pal-ayaya/palia-leaks/index.md

 Hey, I heard you like butterflies?
 Here's a map of all possible spawn locations of the elusive **Rainbow-Tipped Butterfly**.

 Be warned though, that those spawners can instead spawn one of the following: Bahari Glowbug, Lunar Fairy Moth, Kilima Night Moth, Common Blue Butterfly, Fairy Mantis, Common Field Cricket, Azure Stonehopper.
-So you'll still need a lot of luck.
+And that will happen most of the time.
+So you'll still need a lot of luck, but at least now it's clear for sure where the butterfiels dwell.

 [![Rainbow-tipped butterfly spawn map!](./files/189/rainbow-butterfly-spawns.png)](./files/189/rainbow-butterfly-spawns.png)